opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/key-value.md

 ## Overview

-The `key_value` processor ingests a field and parses it into key/value pairs.
-The following table describes `key_value` processor options available that help you with parsing the field information into pairs.
+The `key_value` processor parses a field into key/value pairs.
+The following table describes `key_value` processor options available that help you parse field information into pairs.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---